DishantOrg/alpha_blog/README.md

-This is the repository to my first rails app .
+This is the repository to my first rails web app.